maibennett/sta235/exampleSite/content/Assignments/Homework/_index.en.md

 - We will review all the content you need to complete the assignments successfully, but you will need to **adapt** some of the material to a set of different problems.

+- A few of the coding questions are also meant for you to learn how to solve simple problems (e.g. data inspection/data wrangling).

 - All homework assignments include a substantial part of coding, though this is only used as a mean to analyze data. <u>If you are stuck in a specific code for too long, make sure to reach out to the instruction team!</u>